jordipons/sklearn-audio-transfer-learning/README.md

 # Audio Transfer Learning with Scikit-learn and Tensorflow

-We use the [VGGish pre-trained model](https://github.com/tensorflow/models/tree/master/research/audioset) as a feature extractor.
-This was trained with [Audioset dataset](https://research.google.com/audioset/), that is conformed by 2M YouTube audios for the task of general audio tagging.
-Scikit-learn classifiers are employed to rapidly prototype competent audio classifiers that can be trained on CPU.
+We use the [VGGish pre-trained model](https://github.com/tensorflow/models/tree/master/research/audioset) as an audio feature extractor.
+This deep convolutional neural network was trained with the [Audioset dataset](https://research.google.com/audioset/), that is conformed by 2M YouTube audios for the task of general audio tagging.
+Scikit-learn classifiers written in python are employed to rapidly prototype competent audio classifiers that can be trained on a CPU.

 See the pipeline:

 This material is prepared to learn about tensorflow, scikit-learn, and deep learning in general.
 Besides, due to the simplicity of scikit-learn, this toolkit can be employed to easily build proof-of-concept models from small training sets.
-See this [article](https://arxiv.org/abs/1810.10274) to know more on using transfer learning in low-data regimes.
+See this [article](https://arxiv.org/abs/1810.10274) to know more on using audio transfer learning in low-data regimes.

 ## Installation:
 Create a python3 virtual environment `python3 -m venv env`, activate it `source ./env/bin/activate` and install the dependencies `pip install -r requirements.txt`.